 Crafting it Forward

 I created this post as a special edition for the blog after a reader question about making double loop (infinity loop) dog tug toys.
-They’re busy crafting for their local shelter, so I thought I’d help virtually with some options for loops including step-by-step photos.
+They’re busy crafting toys for their local shelter, so I thought I’d help virtually with some options for loops including step-by-step photos.
 Crafting it forward.
-We can’t turn every special request into a scheduled post due to planning and other constraints, but we will try to help with ideas where we can either here, on your social media questions, or via email.
+We can’t turn every special request into a scheduled post due to planning and other constraints, but will try to help with ideas where we can either here, on social media questions, or via email.
+Let’s dig into options for making DIY infinity loop dog tug toys.
 Woofs!

 DIY Infinity Loop Dog Tug Toy Weaving Patterns and Materials